Michael Klukowski looks back on his time at Ankaragucu!

 What do you think of the clubs current circumstances?
 I still follow Ankaragucu closely and to be fair the financial situation they are in since they were relegated could be worse.
 In any other country the club would have been bankrupt.
 I hope they can win promotion this season.

 Now that you have retired, what's next in your career?
 I finished playing 2 years ago and now I'm based in Warsaw in Poland.
-I have started working as an agent and have my own agency (Only Football Agency).
-We are based in Warsaw.
 I'm really happy that i am still in football although not on the pitch, don't need to run up and down the pitch anymore haha.

 We would like to thank Michael for his time and taking part in this interview.
 Its great to hear he still keeps up to date with the club and actually follows this blog.
-We wish him all the best with his Football Agency in the future.
+We wish him all the best with his future.